Student Employment Virtual Job Fair

 - Jobs are posted for the designated time period.

-- Job seekers review opportunities online and connect with employers by accurately following the instructions in the job posting.
+- Job seekers review opportunities in the Career Center database and connect with employers by accurately following the instructions in the job posting.

 - The selection process may include interviews by phone or on-campus.